Find a Class

 Health & Safety

-In an abundance of caution and to ensure the health and safety of all our students and faculty, the Summer Program will be a combination of indoor and outdoor programming.
+In an abundance of caution and to ensure the health and safety of all our students and teachers, our Summer Program will be a combination of indoor and outdoor programming this year.

-• Classes will take place inside our school building with its new air exchange and filtration system as well as the outdoors under tent canopies in the Eliot School yard.
+• Classes will take place inside our schoolhouse, with its new air exchange and filtration system, as well as outdoors under tent canopies in the Eliot School yard.

-• Class sizes will be reduced to 10-student pods to minimize risk.
+• Class sizes will be capped at 10-student pods to minimize risk.
 Pods will remain together in their own spaces for the entire day.

-• Meal, snack, and play times will be held out of doors whenever possible and staggered throughout the day to minimize contact between pods.
+• Meal, snack, and play times will be held outdoors whenever possible and staggered throughout the day to minimize contact between pods.